Torodo (Lantern Hall)燈籠堂

 "One of the Two Great Holy Sites of Mt.
 Koyasan, it was originally built as a hall of worship as a chapel of the mausoleum, and is located in front of the Gobyo (mausoleum) at ""Okuno-in"" where Kukai (Kobo Daishi) died while meditating.
 Inside, over 20,000 toro lanterns offered by worshipers hang bundled closely together.
 At the front on the inside, the Kishin lanterns devoted by Kishin shonin and the Shirakawa lanterns devoted by the Emperor Shirakawa have remained burning for over 1000 years as an ""unquenched flame.""
 In particular, the prayer lamp said to have been devoted by a girl called Oteru who sold her own hair for the Bodhi of her parents is also called ""the lantern of a poor girl."""

-- Admission fee is restricted due to open everyday events
+- open everyday *Admission fee is limited due to events

 - Parking Lot